 By using a data-driven approach the NSC has identified emerging skills, looked at how these skills have changed existing jobs and then identified emerging or new jobs in the Australian labour market.
 The occupations identified are significantly different from those currently recognised in the standard classification system.

 The NSC will continue to provide useful insights for job seekers, employers, educational institutions, researchers and policy makers throughout the economic recovery from COVID-19 and for years to come.

-The full list of emerging occupations is available on the National Skills Commission website.
+The full list of emerging occupations is available here.